SpringsTea/WSProject/README.md

     ~~I'll need a place to deploy this for the beta and beyond.
 I don't really know how much the upkeep will cost.
 I may have to seek funding, or someone to volunteer server space.
 I'm currently storing images in a 3rd party cdn.
 I don't know if this is my best solution or not, so some expertise on how to store large amount of images, and deliver them efficiently would be very great.~~
     Big thanks to pwyll for offering to help with hosting and administration

-If you have any feedback or offerings, feel free to shoot me an email @ shawn.springstead@gmail.com
+If you have any feedback or offerings, anyone is welcome to join the development discord: https://discord.gg/cFsZJCq

 **Credit where due:**